OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 _https://\<firebaseProjectName\>.firebaseio.com/.json_

 The _firebaseProjectName_ can be retrieved from the mobile application by reverse engineering the application.
-Alternatively, the analysts can use Firebase Scanner, a python script that automates the task above as shown below:
+Alternatively, the analysts can use [Firebase Scanner](https://github.com/shivsahni/FireBaseScanner), a python script that automates the task above as shown below:

-Alternatively, the [Firebase Scanner](https://github.com/shivsahni/FireBaseScanner) script can be used to automate the same:

 ```
 python FirebaseScanner.py -p <pathOfAPKFile>

 python FirebaseScanner.py -f <commaSeperatedFirebaseProjectNames>
 ```

-wherein the Firebase project names can be retrieved by reverse engineering the application.

 ##### Realm Databases